 A study of statistical tools used to analyze business and economic problems.
 The major subject matter includes descriptive statistics, the concepts of probability, confidence intervals and hypothetical testing, and statistical comparisons of production and marketing methods.
-Prerequisite: MAT 1030 or MAT 1020.
+Prerequisite: MAT 1035 or MAT 1030 or MAT 1020.
 (ND Prerequisite: passing the math placement test or successful completion of MAT 0010.)